iCodeWalker/next-js-food-blog/README.md

     When we visit the page for the first time by manually entering the url the componets is rendered on the server and the rendered HTML content is sent to client.
     But if we are on a page and navigating around by clicking on the links, the JSX is updated on the client side using the JS code.
-    The anchor tag does not support SPA.
+    The anchor tag does not support SPA.(Single Page Application)

     To support SPA we need to use the "Link" component provided by the next/link